The Political Fix: Homegrown Covid-19 failures force India to seek the help of the world

 Despite Jha’s claims of the US being the only country with the know-how to bend the curve of India’s second Covid-19 wave, however, the fact is that supplies and support from abroad can only go so far.

-India a facing an enormous calamity, of its own making.
+India is facing an enormous calamity, of its own making.
 While the support on oxygen – which still presents complex logistical challenges – and key drugs ought to help with the current shortages, it cannot prevent the explosion in cases that will undoubtedly continue to grow.

 The Indian government’s NITI Aayog think tank – which has the ignominious track record of predicting that the epidemic would end in India on May 16 2020 – told Prime Minister Narendra Modi and state chief ministers last week that this current wave is expected to peak in mid-May 2021.
 It will potentially hit 500,000 new cases a day, up from the global record 350,000 per day right now, Niti Aayog said.